Planning Enforcement

 • untidy land or buildings that affect local amenity.

-What the planning enforcement team will not investigate;
+What the planning enforcement team will not investigate:

-• boundary disputes, trespass or property damage
+• boundary disputes, trespass or property damage, land ownership

 • neighbour disputes

-LAWFUL DEVELOPMENT
+LAWFUL DEVELOPMENT / PERMITTED DEVELOPMENT

 In some cases, a development or activity may have continued without the benefit of planning permission for so long that enforcement action cannot be taken.
 Where a development or use has continued, uninterrupted, for a specified number of years, it could be considered lawful.